-209. DAPPER, Olfert.
-Umbständliche und eigentliche Beschreibung von Asia: In sich haltend die Landschafften Mesopotamien, Babylonien, Assyrien, Anatolien oder Klein-Asien.
+145. DAPPER, Olfert.
+Umbständliche und eigentliche Beschreibung von Asia: In sich haltend die Landschafften Mesopotamien, Babylonien, Assyrien, Anatolien oder Klein Asien special importance for its original and new information on Islam, Arab science, astronomy, philosophy, and historiography, as well as for its illustrations.

-Nuremberg, Froberg for Hoffmann, 1681.
-Folio.
-With engraved frontispiece, 3 double-page-sized engraved maps, 20 engraved plates (13 double-page-sized, 1 folding), and 8 engravings in the text.
-Contemp. calf with gilt spine. ε 6,000 losophy, and historiography, as well as for its illustrations.
 "Dr. Olfert Dapper (1636-89), physician, geographical and historical scholar, was the author of a series of works dealing with Africa, America and Asia.
 The fine plates [...] are after a number of mapmakers and artists, including Christiaan van Adrichom, Juan Bautista Villalpando and Wenzel Hollar among others" (Blackmer).
 Includes accounts of Mecca (with a description of the Hajj), Jeddah, Medina, Sana'a, etc. The engravings show costumes, religious rites, specimens of local flora, views, etc., including Aden, Mocha, Maskat, Babylon, Baghdad, Ninive, Ephesus, and Smyrna (re-engraved from the Dutch original edition).